UtrechtUniversity/.github/profile/README.md

       Do you have no experience with Git and GitHub?
 There are lots of resources on the internet to learn working with Git and GitHub.
 Check our <a href="https://github.com/UtrechtUniversity/best-practices">best practices repository</a>  as a starting point.
     </p>
     <p>
-    Students are not eligible to become member of github.com/UtrechtUniversity, but can be invited as 'outside collaborators' to repositories to be able to collaborate in research projects. </p>
+    Students are not eligible to become a full member of github.com/UtrechtUniversity, but can be invited as 'outside collaborators' to project <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories">Repositories</a> by repository admins (e.g. the creator of a repository).
+Repository admins can grant students full access to the repository including <a href="https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization">write and admin permissions</a>, when required. </p>
 	</ul>
 </details>